-- Strengthen your ability to work effectively in small groups
+- Expand your ability to work in diverse groups

 Your Action Plan